asmasonomics/asmasonomics.github.io/courses/2026-11-13_Genomics3_Workshop4_RNAseq.markdown

 <p align="justify">
 In terms of the biology of this dataset, you have seen that infection with BKPyV causes the urothelium to alter its transcriptome (significant gene changes).
 These changes are to do with the antiviral response (interferon gamma and alpha responses in GSEA) and changes to the cell cycle.
 Normally urothelium is arrested in G0, with only about 1% of the cells in cycle at any time.
 The virus causes the cells to re-enter but not complete the cell cycle, instead sitting at the G2M checkpoint where BKPyV is best placed to replicate.<br/>
 The APOBEC response is there, but this is very donor-dependent (resting APOBEC3A levels vary a lot between donors) and therefore does not come up with a significant q value.
 But, we did see that the urothelium does actually become infected and that it can induce changes to the cell cycle and DNA replication.
 APOBEC responds to the presence of viral DNA/RNA.
 We have continued with the work to see if BKPyV infections led to the damage in DNA you would associate with the APOBEC damage in tumours - very much work still in development.<br/><br/>
-If you're interested in reading more, check out our <a href="https://doi.org/10.1038/s41388-022-02235-8">publication in <i>Oncogene</i></a>, and our new <i>Science Advances</i> paper - coming soon (it was accepted for publication at the end of October!).
+If you're interested in reading more, check out our <a href="https://doi.org/10.1038/s41388-022-02235-8">publication in <i>Oncogene</i></a>, and our follow up work in <a href="https://doi.org/10.1126/sciadv.aea6124"><i>Sciences Advances</i></a>.
 Also, look out for MBiol projects in this area next year.
 <br/><br/>
 </p>